AOSSIE-Org/InPactAI/SUPABASE_SETUP.md

 1. **Never commit `.env` files** - they are in `.gitignore`
 2. **Frontend uses anon key** - safe for browser, limited permissions
-3. **Backend uses service key** - full admin access, never expose to frontend
+3. **Backend uses anon key** - safe for backend, never expose service role key or store it in backend environment files
 4. **Rotate keys if exposed** - generate new keys in Supabase dashboard
 5. **Use environment-specific keys** - different keys for dev/staging/prod